 The architect George Barber sold about 20,000 house plans during his career, marketed worldwide through mail-order catalogs.
 Over four dozen Barber houses are now listed on the National Register of Historic Places.
 You can learn more about him and see photos of other houses he designed here.

+Thanks to Amanda for finding this one.
+She says, “I am dying to know what is behind that attic dormer window above the tower.”
+Me, too!
 For more photos and information, check the listing by Mary Erickson at Re/Max.

 Hooked on Cool Victorians?
 Click here to see more, including…